Welsh football museum

-A national football museum dedicated to Welsh association football in Wrexham has been proposed by various politicians in both the Welsh Government and local councils, with Wrexham County Borough Council being the leading contender for a museum due to Wrexham's football heritage.
-The museum is currently in the planning stages and under current proposals, the museum is set to be within the pre-existing County Buildings on Regent Street, in Wrexham's city centre, alongside the Wrexham County Borough Museum and Archives.
+Wrexham Museum is currently undergoing redevelopment for the addition of collections dedicated to Welsh association football.
+Proposals for a national football museum had been proposed by various politicians in both the Welsh Government and local councils.
+Wrexham County Borough Council emerged as the leading contender for the location of a museum due to Wrexham's football heritage.
+By 2026, the new museum dedicated to both Wrexham and Welsh football is set to open within the pre-existing County Buildings on Regent Street, in Wrexham's city centre, merging together with Wrexham County Borough Museum and Archives.